How to apply for doctoral studies?

 - hold a relevant applicable study programme abroad which in the awarding country gives eligibility for the corresponding level of higher education.

 Generally an acceptable master’s degree has been carried out in accordance with the principles of the Bologna Process (3+2 years).
-A degree earned abroad in a country that does not follow the Bologna Process must include a minimum of 4 years of studies and a master’s thesis.
+A higher education degree (or degree combination) earned abroad in a country that does not follow the Bologna Process must include a minimum of 4 years of studies and a master’s thesis.

-The central criteria for assessing potential doctoral candidates include the candidates’ academic performance and potential for doctoral studies, the quality and feasibility of the research proposal together with the candidate’s possibilities to complete the studies within the target time.
+The central criteria for assessing potential doctoral students include the applicant’s academic performance and potential for doctoral studies, the quality and feasibility of the research proposal together with the applicant’s possibilities to complete the studies within the target time.

 Doctoral programmes of Aalto prepare to become highly qualified researchers and experts in most demanding positions.
 Doctoral education is carried out in a unique multidisciplinary international scientific community.